Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 How then do we know what the design costs will be?

 For each potential new design, we pre-estimate the required design hours based on the 'owner's specification' or 'mission statement.'
 This estimate takes the form of our usual written 'Design Proposal.'
-Our Design Proposal is an outline of the design process, a list of the deliverable documents and drawings, an approximate choreography and an estimate of the hours required to achieve the design work.
+Our Design Proposal is an outline of the design process, a list of the deliverable documents and drawings, an approximate choreography for the design work, and an estimate of the hours required to achieve a completed set of Building Plans.

-Typical Cost: Using this approach, we have found on average that for a mid-size yacht (say 40 to 80 feet) our design costs will vary somewhere between 5% and 8% of the eventual build cost.
-This is for the design itself, and does not include construction related costs that may eventually be transferred to the designer, such as developing NC cutting files, etc.
+Typical Cost: Using the hourly based approach, we have found on average that for a mid-size yacht (say 40 to 80 feet) our design costs will vary somewhere between 6% and 8% of the eventual build cost.
+This is for the design itself, and does not include owner requested extras or construction related costs that may eventually be transferred to the designer, such as developing NC cutting files, etc.

 Of course the same caveats apply with regard to build venue.
 In other words, these percentages assume the vessel will be built in the EU or in North America.
 If built in a low-cost venue, the vessel's cost will be less, but the design work will still cost the same, therefore the design cost percentage will turn out to be higher.

-Naturally the eventual design costs will vary according to the relative complexity of the vessel, thus the range of approximate costs.
+Naturally the eventual design costs will vary according to the relative complexity of the vessel.
 For example, a simple canal boat vs. a multi-level ocean going motor yacht, even though they may have the same length, will require a very different number of hours for the detailing, drafting, analyses, specifications, etc.

-It is imperative to note that one cannot attempt to predict the eventual cost of a yacht based simply on the projected cost to design the yacht...!
+Although many are tempted to do so, it is imperative to note that one cannot attempt to predict the eventual cost to build a yacht based simply on the projected cost to design the yacht... there are too many variables...!

-Process: While developing the design, it is our aim to keep the owner involved as much as possible with planning the layout, the overall aesthetic, the equipment choices, performance, etc. From the preliminary imagining to the eventual designing of the yacht, we assume the role of owner's advocate and consultant.
-In other words, we view our role as being that of owner's representative.
-In that sense, we are the owner's best tool to achieve their vision of the yacht, from napkin sketch to launching.
+Process & Deliverables: While developing the design, it is our aim to keep the owner involved as much as possible with planning the layout, the overall aesthetic, the equipment choices, performance, etc. From the preliminary imagining to the eventual designing of the yacht, we assume the role of owner's advocate and consultant.
+We provide a thorough accounting of the hours spent on each task and periodic invoices to keep everyone up to date.

 OUR CONSTRUCTION-RELATED SERVICES...